videogame-archive/romhack-archive/docs/contributor-guide.md

 It will also put the release date. ⚠ Verify these since more often than not don't follow the guidelines.

-### Romhack 2 Archive --no-bps
+### Romhack 2 Release --no-bps

-The romhack2archive.jar tool uses larges amounts of memory, this is not noticeable when working on small roms but makes it unsuitable to use with disc based games.
+The romhack2release.jar tool uses larges amounts of memory, this is not noticeable when working on small roms but makes it unsuitable to use with disc based games.

 The tool will prevent its use with files larger than 512 MB.